csc203-calpoly/lecture-notes/src/17_exceptions/index.md

 ```

 However, this is considered an antipattern (as in, don't do it).
-It's important that our `catch` block catch the correct Exception type.
+It's important that our `catch` block catch the correct Exception type, so that error handling can be targeted to the particular thing that went wrong.
+If we treat all exceptions the same, we run the risk of not being able to track down the causes of failures if they occur.

 #### Handling multiple Exception types

-If you have multiple specific Exceptions that could be thrown, you can have multiple `catch` blocks, like so:
+If multiple Exception types are possible from your code, you can have multiple `catch` blocks, like so:

 ```java
 try {